 Often, probation revocation cases are about mitigating the conduct alleged as opposed to disproving the violations.
 Probation violations aren’t about finding you guilty beyond a reasonable doubt of the underlying offense but about the state being able to prove that you more likely than not didn’t follow the terms of your probation.
 If the state thinks you violated any condition, they will file a motion and the court will either issue a warrant or summons you to court to hear the motion.
-Many times, I am able to settle these cases without you being sent to jail.
+Many times, our Austin probation violation defense lawyer at The Law Office of Will Mitchell can settle these cases without you being sent to jail.
 Everything depends on what violations the state alleges.

 Standard probation conditions in Texas include but are not limited to the following, commit no new offenses, abstain from the use of any alcohol or drugs, no traveling without permission, report as directed to your supervisor, provide a sample of breath or urine on request, and pay your court ordered monies.
 A judge may impose any other reasonable condition of probation.
 The maximum length of misdemeanor probation is two years and the maximum length of a felony probation is 10 years.

 Ready to Help You Avoid Serving the Rest of Your Sentence Behind Bars